seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 More than the wild-cat: drones hive not with me;
 Therefore I part with him, and part with him
 To one that would have him help to waste
-His borrow’d purse.
+His borrow'd purse.
 Well, Jessica, go in;
 Perhaps I will return immediately:
 Do as I bid you; shut doors after you:
 Fast bind, fast find;